 How is a Pap smear done?

-With the woman positioned on her back, the clinician will often first examine the outside of the patient's genital and rectal areas, including the urethra (the opening where urine leaves the body), to assure that they look normal.
+With the woman positioned on her back, the health-care professional will often first examine the outside of the patient's genital and rectal areas, including the urethra (the opening where urine leaves the body), to assure that they look normal.

-A small brush called a cervical brush is then inserted into the opening of the cervix (the cervical os) and twirled around to collect a sample of cells.
-Because this sample comes from inside the cervix, is called the endocervical sample ("endo" meaning inside).
+- A small brush or swab is inserted into the opening of the cervix and twirled around to collect a sample of cells.

-A second sample is also collected as part of the Pap smear and is called the ectocervical sample ("ecto" meaning outside).
+- A second sample is also collected on the surface of the cervix as part of the Pap smear

 A bimanual (both hands) pelvic exam usually follows the collection of the two samples for the Pap smear.
-The bimanual examination involves the physician or health care practitioner inserting two fingers of one hand inside the vaginal canal while feeling the ovaries and uterus with the other hand on top of the abdomen (belly).
+The bimanual examination involves the physician or health-care professional inserting two fingers of one hand inside the vaginal canal while feeling the ovaries and uterus with the other hand on top of the abdomen (belly).